-Queen Elizabeth II’s jewellery is a stunning way to take a nostalgic trip down memory lane and remember some of her finest moments as she celebrates her birthday in June.
+Queen Elizabeth II’s jewellery is a stunning way to take a nostalgic trip down memory lane and remember some of her finest moments as she celebrates her birthday.
 To mark this royal occasion, discover the beautiful jewels that she reportedly loves the most.

 #1.
 The Queen’s Engagement Ring

-Queen Elizabeth II was engaged to Prince Philip Mountbatten, prince of Greece and Denmark, in 1947.
+Queen Elizabeth II was engaged to the (now late) Prince Philip Mountbatten, Prince of Greece and Denmark, in 1947.